renovate-bot/zw/docs/getting_started/01_installation.md

 :::

-Following commands installs and modifies `.zshrc` with the chosen option unless the `.zshrc` file contains command `zi` - then will be skipped.
+Following commands installs ZI and modifies `.zshrc` with the chosen option unless the `.zshrc` file contains command `zi` - then will be skipped.

 ```shell
 # Will add minimal configuration